Patalliro!: Characters

 Major Bancoran of the British MI6.
 Nicknamed "Bishōnen Killer" for his ability to seduce young men with just his eyes.
 Patalliro questioned Bancoran to discern if he was interested in his mother, but Bancoran stated that he was only attracted to men.
 Meeting Patalliro has changed his existence; after playing bodyguard to the most annoying person he's ever met, he's now living with Maraich, who tried to kill him, and their son Figaro.
 Bancoran is known for his blue eyeshadow (purple in Patalliro Saiyuki), his long black hair, and the fact that he never takes off his gloves, even in bed.
 His name comes from Henri Bencolin.

+In the manga, it is implied that Maraich and Bancoran got married before having their son, who they didn't plan on having essentially.

+He also has a cheating habit, especially in the manga.
+Compared to the anime, in the manga the couple are rather toxic, their complex dynamic taking a toll not only on Maraich but on Figaro as well.

+He used to be a very cheerful person but he changed and became the cold version of himself that we know today because his uncle, Keen, murdered his best friend, a talking dog, after the dog found out that Keen is the one who has previously murdered Bancoran's father.
+For this reason, he dislikes his middle name because he used to be called "Funny Barbarossa" and being called "Barbarossa" brings back sour memories.